 - What is the evidence of effectiveness?
 A recent large-scale, well-conducted randomized controlled trial (RCT), the MORDOR Trial, found mass distribution of azithromycin reduced all-cause child mortality by 14%.
 These findings are consistent with two other smaller-scale trials.
 Because there is still some uncertainty about the mechanisms driving the impact of azithromycin on all-cause mortality and because the estimated effects are supported largely by one large trial, we have some uncertainty about the extent to which these results will generalize to new settings.
 We are also unsure about potential unintended negative consequences, including antibiotic resistance, that could offset impacts in the long term.

 - How cost-effective is it?
-Mass azithromycin distribution may be in the same range of cost-effectiveness as our other priority programs.
-However, these estimates rely on several assumptions about which we have limited information.
+Our best guess is that mass azithromycin distribution is within the range of cost-effectiveness of programs we would consider directing funding to.
+However, our cost-effectiveness estimate of this intervention relies on several assumptions about which we have limited information.
 These include the cost of mass distribution of azithromycin, the likelihood of findings from the MORDOR Trial extending to new settings, and the potential offsetting effects of antibiotic resistance.

 - Is there room for more funding?
 It is not clear whether this program has room for more funding, due to uncertainties around current funding to support implementation and organizations willing to implement this intervention.

-- Bottom line: Our best guess is mass distribution of azithromycin is similarly cost-effective to GiveWell's priority programs.
+- Bottom line: Our best guess is mass distribution of azithromycin is similarly cost-effective to programs that we would consider directing funding to.
 However, we have high uncertainty about the offsetting effects of antibiotic resistance and plan to conduct additional investigation to better understand the magnitude of offsetting effects and whether it is possible to implement mass distribution of azithromycin in a manner that sufficiently minimizes offsetting effects.

 Published: December 2019